staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/manage-team-product-access.md

 1. Select **Team** in the Postman header, then select **Team Settings**.
 1. Select **Product access**, then select **Postbot**.
 1. To add team members to Postbot, select **Add Members**.
-To invite a user by email, select **Invite members** and a new window will appear.
+To invite a user outside of the team by email, select **Invite members** and a new window will appear.

     <img alt="Add team members to Enterprise solutions" src="https://assets.postman.com/postman-docs/v10/product-access-postbot-v10-19.jpg"/>